More suspenseful than horror and just as nerve-wracking as shooters, here are the 15 best stealth games of all time to test your sneakiness.

 Although the story can be a little one-dimensional, you’ve got to love how it dips into modern history and even replicates missions based off real hitmen.

 Each mission forces the player to kill their target in a cool, classy manner.
 With high margins for error, one must calculate and execute their plan perfectly.
 Hitman doesn’t play like an action-shooter; it proves that the stealth genre alone is enough to draw in fans.
-Stay tuned for the upcoming Hitman 3.
+Read our review on Hitman 3, the latest edition that graced PlayStation and Xbox consoles alike early 2021.

 This is arguably the series that pioneered and defined the genre.
 It’s got a bit of sci-fi and there’s traces of some offbeat humour, but its revolutionary action-stealth gameplay and cinematics are what sucked fans in.